 Archive using a commercially available photo management system which is acceptable to the Region.

-Label each CD/DVD or USB flash drive with the Contract and Region’s name, and the date upon which the images were produced.
+Label each USB flash drive with the Contract and Region’s name, and the date upon which the images were produced.

 Submit records in accordance with Section 01300 – Submittals.

+Photographer / videographer to retain digital files for a period of at least two years from the date of final acceptance of the entire Work under the contract.

 Reference Points and Surveys

-Region’s Responsibilities [Delete if not applicable or amend to suit].:
+Region’s Responsibilities:

-[Establish a horizontal coordinate system with benchmarks and reference points for the Contractor’s use as necessary in order to lay out the Work.]
+Establish a horizontal coordinate system with benchmarks and reference points for the Contractor’s use as necessary in order to lay out the Work.

 The location and elevation of control points and benchmarks to be used are shown on the Contract Drawings.
 The elevations refer to the geodetic datum and coordinates to the NAD-1983 system.